benz0li/benz0li/README.md

 # About

-I devote about 20% of my time to open-source software maintaining dev containers, docker images and deployment templates for Data Scientists.
+I devote about 20% of my time to open-source software maintaining dev containers, docker images and deployment templates for Data Scientists, ML/AI Engineers, and the like.

 (GPU accelerated) Multi-arch dev containers[^1]: